How to Season Chicken Breast for the Grill: Expert Tips for Juicy, Flavorful Results

 1. Dry Rub Technique

 This is one of the most popular ways to season chicken.
-Simply mix your spices together and rub them onto the chicken before grilling.
-Make sure to coat both sides evenly and press the mixture into the meat for maximum flavor absorption.
+Mix spices with precise measurements, then rub onto chicken at least 30 minutes before grilling.
+Press firmly into meat for maximum flavor absorption.
+For thicker cuts, refrigerate for 2-4 hours for deeper penetration.

 Chicken rubbed with spice